My Story

 Introduction: Anorexia Nervosa

 There are a lot of misconstrued ideas about the disease, such as, “It’s a fear of gaining weight,” or, “It’s a fear of food.”
-But, it’s not!
-It’s so much more than that.
-Anorexia was my way of controlling my life when I felt like I had no control at all.
-It was my way of compensating for the things I was told I wasn’t good at, the things I couldn’t be, and the false ideas that I had believed about myself.
+But, it's so much more than that.
+Anorexia was my way of controlling my life when it felt unmanageable.
+It was my way of compensating for the things I was told or believed I wasn’t good at, the things I couldn’t be, and the false ideas that I had believed about myself.
 I believed that I was a bad person.
 I believed that if I could control one thing that people couldn’t negatively judge, I would have peace.
 Growing up in the 2000's, the body isn't just a body to most teenagers; it's the key to positive attention, relationships, confidence and most notably, validation.

 (2007-2016) Childhood: Self Harm Behaviors

 I began competitive cheerleading after several years of sideline REC.
 I was in 5th grade and my uniform was a piece of fabric.
-Every Monday, Wednesday, Friday, and Saturday I was being thrown by 6th-8th graders who were beginning to transition into their mature bodies.
-At first, I didn't feel shame - I simply noticed that I didn't look like them.
+I was being thrown by 6th-8th graders who were beginning to transition into their mature bodies.
+At first, I didn't feel shame.
+I simply noticed that I didn't look like them.
 However, by the end of my first season, I was standing in front of the mirror and pinching my armpits every night before I went to bed.
-Why don't I look like them?
-I looked up to them.
+What is this?
+I looked up to my older teammates.
 They were older, stronger, and more experienced.
-But, I had nothing to worry about because in a short amount of time, I was going to be just like them.

 September, 2011